The Chester Challenge: A Family-Friendly Adirondack Hiking Challenge

 Note: Your navigation system may send you to Palmer Pond Trail via one of two private roads, and these are inaccessible to the public.
 According to the Town of Chester, the State will at some point have access to Palmer Pond Trail via Friends Lake Road but there is no timeframe on that.

-Also: The Town is experiencing a problem with the Palmer Pond Road access because a culvert washed out on the State portion and has not yet been repaired.
+Also: The Town is experiencing a problem with the Palmer Pond Road access because a culvert washed out on the State portion and as of October, 2020 has not yet been repaired.
 It is passable if you are careful.
 Please do not park on the Town road or speed up and down the hill.

 This dirt trail is great for beginners because it is relatively flat and offers scenic views of the surrounding wildlife.
 The trail itself is a short loop around the 31-acre Palmer Pond.